MrAhmedElsayed/CircleEquationSolver/README.md

 ## Installation

-To install CircleEquationSolver, download the installer from the [releases page](https://github.com/yourusername/CircleEquationSolver/releases) and run it on your computer.
+To install CircleEquationSolver, download the installer from the [Google Drive link](https://drive.google.com/file/d/1VXsQdqtYRqKqWGZsQP_OpHi5NrDALkw0/view?usp=sharing) and run it on your computer.

 ## Usage